pmwaddell/orca-data-extraction/README.md

 The categories of data are: initial geometry, final geometry, bond lengths, bond angles, Mulliken charges and charge sums, and Loewdin charges and charge sums.
 Initial geometry refers to the geometry input to ORCA by the user: for example, the starting geometry in a geometry optimization calculation.
 Final geometry is the geometry at the end of the calculation, or the final set of geometry data appearing in the .out file.
-For single point calculations, initial and final geometry should be the same.
+For pure single point calculations, initial and final geometry should be the same.
 Bond lengths and bond angles are calculated based on the "final geometry" in the ORCA .out file.
 Note that any set of two or three atoms, respectively, can be specified for these sections: they do not have to be in a bonding relationship of any sort.
+For bond angles, the second atom listed indicates the atom around which the angle is determined.
 Mulliken and Loewdin charges are based on the final geometry of the calculation as well.
 In addition, dipole moment, polarizability and HOMO LUMO energy data will also be provided in available in the calculation.

 Then, run the script (orca_out_to_*.py) of your choice in the directory containing the .out files depending on the desired output: CSV, JSON or Excel.
 Provide the name of the input .txt file you prepared as well as the desired name